Issue 1275

 Fumes

-A PICTURE IS WORTH 1000 WORDS, PART III.
+A PICTURE IS WORTH 1000 WORDS, PART VIII.

 By Peter M. DeLorenzo

 Detroit.
 The history of racing is filled with memorable moments, incandescent triumphs and yes, unspeakable tragedies.
-A kaleidoscope of images has captured these moments since racing's inception, and I plan to present a few of them in this column and in future columns in the coming weeks.
+A kaleidoscope of images has captured these moments since racing's inception, and I plan to continue presenting a few of them in this column and in future columns through to the end of the year.
 I hope you enjoy it.